Paleontological Resources of the USGS in Denver

 Kennedy, W.J., Walaszczyk, I. and Cobban, W.A.
 2000.
 Pueblo, Colorado, USA, Candidate Global Boundary Stratotype Section and Point for the base of the Middle Turonian Substage, with a revision of the Inoceramidae (Bivalvia).
 Acta Geologica Polonica, 50, 295-334, 12 figs, 15 pls.

-McKinney, Kevin C., Tedford, R H., Morgan, G. and Williamson, T.E., 2002.
+McKinney, Kevin C., Tedford, R. H., Morgan, G. and Williamson, T.E.
+2001.
 Fossil Mammals of the Middle Rio Grande--Annotated Dataset and Bibliography of New Mexico Vertebrate Paleontology.
-USGS Open-File 01-023 CD-ROM.
+U.S. Geological Survey Open-File 01-023 CD-ROM.

-Repenning, C.A., 1998.
+Repenning, C.A.
+1998.
 North American mammalian dispersal routes; rapid evolution and dispersal constrain precise biochronology.
 In Advances in vertebrate paleontology and geochronology , eds.
-Tomida, Y., Flynn, L.J., Jacobs, L.L., National Science Museum Monographs, vol.14, pp.39-78.
+Tomida, Y., Flynn, L.J., Jacobs, L.L., National Science Museum Monographs (Japan), vol.14, pp.39-78.

 To view files in PDF format download the latest version of Adobe Reader from this link to Adobe.com.